Reins981/speedcamwarner/README.md

-# speedcam Warner based on open street map
+# A simple speedcam warner based on open street MAP.
+This App is designed to run on Android.
+Preconditions:
+- Internet
+- GPS